UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Trigger Pulse on slots

+- Interest-slot art overhaul
+Currently the interest-slot looks bad.
+Make it look more like the level-up button.
+Thx.

-- ITEM: King Crab 🦀
+- ITEM: King Crab
 Spawn random items, and give them GRUB-10.
 Cost $6 to activate
 (GRUB-10)